pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/1-C_Programming_Basics/notes.md

 | `++` | `a++` | Use the current value of a for the expression, then increment it by 1 |
 | `--` | `--b` | Decrement b by 1, and use the new value of b in the expression |
 | `--` | `b--` | Use the current value of b in the operation, then decrement it by 1 |

+> When using an increment/decrement operator, it is recommended to use it standalone,
+> and not chained with other expressions.

 #### Example